brechtsanders/winlibs_tools/README.md

-# winlibs_tools
+# winlibs build tools
-Tools for building winlibs packages from source using MinGW-w64
+Tools for building [winlibs](https://winlibs.com/) packages from source using MinGW-w64